rubygems/guides/command-reference.md

 *     -v, -&#8203;-version VERSION          - Specify version of gem to remove
 *         -&#8203;-platform PLATFORM        - Specify the platform of gem to remove
-*         -&#8203;-host HOST                - Yank from another gemcutter-compatible host
+*         -&#8203;-host HOST                - Yank from another gemcutter-compatible host (e.g. https://rubygems.org)
 *     -k, -&#8203;-key KEYNAME              - Use the given API key from ~/.gem/credentials

 ###   Common Options: